simonwardjones/forget-code/Python/ab-testing/ab_testing.md

    - you can stop the test early if there is a clear winner or run it for longer if you need more samples
    - your outputs are easily interpreted quantities

- - Fromula for expected loss (using Evan millers formula for the probability X > Y for two betas)
+ - Formula for expected loss (using Evan millers formula for the probability X > Y for two betas)

 If we assume $\theta_{v_1} \sim Beta(a,b)$ and $\theta_{v_2} \sim Beta(c,d)$ then we can say